cyb3rb34s7/DBAgent/context.md

   - ✅ P2.T3.3: Implement enhanced state management

 ### Next Phase
-- Phase 3: Safety & Approval (Week 5-6) - Ready to implement impact analysis and approval workflows
+- Phase 4: Polish & Testing (Week 7-8) - Ready to add comprehensive error handling and thorough testing

 ## 🚨 Mistakes & Learning Log
 *This section will track all errors and their resolutions to prevent repetition*